 Salsa makes Rangefinder in 5 sizes and provides frame size recommendations based on rider height.
 Consult the chart below to find yours!

 - MD: 173cm – 183cm

 - XL: 188cm – UP

-If you’re an entry-level rider or a trail and MTB enthusiast, you probably like what the Salsa Rangefinder has to offer for $1,100 to $1,300.
+If you’re an entry-level rider or a trail and MTB enthusiast, you probably like what the Salsa Rangefinder has to offer for $1,100.
 But which one should you choose?

 Basically, you should answer three questions:

 - 27.5″ or 29″ wheels?

 If you have an additional $200 to spare, we recommend getting the more expensive build.
 The SX Eagle groupset offers a big bump in gear range and precision, and the difference in suspension performance is noticeable.

 If you want more grip, faster acceleration, and more nimble handling, get the 27.5″ wheels.
 However, if you want to descent more, run over obstacles with more ease, and pick up more speed, then 29″ wheels are for you.